AP: States spent over $7B competing for early virus supplies | Federal News Network

 “From that point on, it’s been just insanity,” Bellia said.

 Masks.
 Gowns.
 Gloves.
 Goggles.
 Sanitizer.
 Coveralls.
 Thermometers.
 Bellia has sold it all, and not just to Massachusetts.
-From Maine to Hawaii, numerous other states, counties, cities, colleges and schools have lined up to buy from him.
+Numerous other states, counties, cities and schools have lined up to buy from him.

 The AP tallied more than $7 billion in purchases by states this spring for personal protective equipment and high-demand medical devices such as ventilators and infrared thermometers.

-The spending data covers the period from the emergence of COVID-19 in the U.S. in early 2020 to the start of summer.
 Some governors described the early PPE marketplace as the Wild West, where supplies often went to the highest bidder, even if they had already been promised to someone else.

-States set up their own fraud tests, rejecting masks that failed to meet safety specifications or lacked medical labeling.
+Much of the buying happened outside normal competitive bidding procedures, and in many states a lack of transparency from governors’ administrations made it difficult for the public — and even lawmakers — to see how taxpayer money was being spent.

 “It was chaos, pandemonium,” Brady said.
 “None of us knew what we were doing.”